BaturalpArisoy/stac2cube/README.md

 1. **Initial Data Cube**
     - Collects images from STAC catalogs for the selected mission based on users parameters.
-    - Automatically preprocess spectral/radar values based on specifications of the selected mission.
     - Generates multi-dimensional data cubes, suitable for time-series.
     - The data cubes can be updated anytime without generating them from the scratch.
     - Available missions: **Sentinel-2 L2A, Sentinel-2 L1C, Sentinel-1 RTC, Landsat C2 L2, COP DEM Glo-30 (single time)**